StayHungryStayFoolish/dal-core/README.md

 * Spock for unit test

 ### Contents
-* a Lock and a CAS implementations of SnowFlake
+* A lock and a CAS implementation of SnowFlake
 * Data access techniques
 * Contract programming & test-driven programming